akyuute/mybar/docs/configuration.rst

     uptime.kwargs.dynamic = no  # Display uptime without special formatting.

-Learn more about Field options in particular `here`_
+Learn more about Field options in particular: `Field options`_

 Data Types